The Central Enigma of Consciousness

 although in a different manner from BohmÕs pilot wave theory [91].

-and me being in the right place, at the right time to see it distant epochs
+me being in the right place, at the right time to see it distant epochs

 later.